 Why is Petroperu being restructured?

 The company’s finances deteriorated sharply in recent years, forcing repeated state support and reviving debate over privatisation.
-Narrowing its focus to steadier refining and distribution businesses is meant to stabilise its balance sheet and reduce the burden on public finances.
+Narrowing its focus to steadier refining and distribution is meant to stabilise its balance sheet and reduce the burden on public finances.

 How have markets reacted to the incoming government?